 Transformer oils are subjected to electrical and mechanical stresses while a transformer or other electrical distribution equipment stays in operation.
-The analysis of insulating oil provides information about the oil, but also enables the detection of other possible problems, including contact arcing, aging insulating paper and other latent faults and is an indispensable part of the cost-efficient electrical maintenance program.
+The analysis of insulating oil provides information about the oil, but also enables the detection of other possible problems, including contact arcing, ageing insulating paper and other latent faults and is an indispensable part of the cost-efficient electrical maintenance program.

 Though the risk of failure of a transformer and other oil-filled electrical equipment is small, when failures occur, they inevitably lead to high repair costs, long downtime and possible safety risks.
-By accurately monitoring the condition of oil, sudden faults can be discovered in time and outages can potentially be avoided.
+By accurately monitoring the condition of the oil, sudden faults can be discovered in time and outages can potentially be avoided.

 Following parameters of insulating oil or transformer should be considered to analyse the serviceability of oil.

-The Furan and DGA tests are specifically not for determining the quality of transformer oil, but for determining any abnormalities in the internal winding or paper insulation of the transformer, which cannot be otherwise noticed without a complete analysis of the transformer.
+The Furan and DGA tests are specifically not for determining the quality of transformer oil, but for determining any abnormalities in the internal winding of paper insulation of the transformer, which cannot be otherwise noticed without a complete analysis of the transformer.

 |1||Colour & Appearance||ISO 2049||D-1524||IS 335|